The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Results

 Two galaxies ($15^{+12}_{-7}$ per cent) have redshifted absorption, indicating inflowing gas (panels with blue labels in Fig. \ref{fig:nadflow}).
 Within the full Blue Jay sample, three galaxies ($\sim3$ per cent) show signs of inflowing gas, with none falling in the Blue Jay QG sample. \citetalias{sun_evolution_2024} report an inflow detection rate of $\sim10$ per cent in their PSB sample, consistent with our results.
 The authors additionally find that objects with inflows have smaller residual W$_{\textrm{Na\,\textsc{D}}}$ values than those with outflows, and we confirm the same in this work (see Table \ref{tab:results}).
-The inflow velocities are moderate, with $v_{\mathrm{flow}} \sim 540$ and $\sim 300$\,km\,s$^{-1}$ for EXCELS--45981 and EXCELS--117560 respectively.
+The inflow velocities are moderate, with , $v_{\mathrm{flow}} \sim 550$\,km\,s$^{-1}$ ($\Delta v \sim -430$\,km\,s$^{-1}$) and $v_{\mathrm{flow}} \sim 300$\,km\,s$^{-1}$ ($\Delta v \sim -100$\,km\,s$^{-1}$) for EXCELS--45981 and EXCELS--117560 respectively.

 The remaining eight galaxies in our sample ($62^{+12}_{-14}$ per cent) are determined to have no excess Na\,\textsc{d} absorption beyond the stellar component (Fig. \ref{fig:nadnoflow}).
 One object in the Blue Jay QG sample ($8^{+11}_{-5}$ per cent) was deemed to not have a Na$\,$\textsc{d} detection beyond the stellar contribution (this is discussed in Section \ref{subsub:excess}).
 At lower redshift non-detection rates were reported as 52 per cent and 43 per cent for \cite{baron_multiphase_2022} and \citetalias{sun_evolution_2024}, respectively, consistent with our sample.